 She served as editor of New Jersey Savvy Living magazine for two years, where she wrote articles and supervised freelance writers and production.
 Her other magazine credits include Working Woman, Popular Photography and Video, where she was a contributing editor.
 Tracy also worked for four years as associate editor of an award-winning magazine in the insurance and computer leasing field.

-She worked for seven years at the Hunterdon County Democrat newspaper, where she served as the arts, education, and county government editor.
+She worked for seven years at the Hunterdon County Democrat newspaper, where she served as the arts, education, health and county government editor.
 Tracy was also editor of the Hunterdon Observer and won several awards from the New Jersey Press Association.
 She has also written articles for the Star-Ledger, the Home News Tribune, the Courier News and the (Easton) Express-Times.

 1st place, New Jersey Press Association for article on libraries and the Internet